Phazerville Suite

 - Trigger and CV Input re-mapping (including internal routing)

-- Internal clock improvements: swing, per-channel multiplication / division, manual performance triggers
+- Internal Clock improvements: sync to external CV or MIDI clock, swing, per-channel multiplication / division

-- Global per-channel quantization (with pop-up editor and performance transposition)
+- Multiple Quantizer Engines (with pop-up editor and performance transposition)

 Quick Links

-You can find links to documentation for (almost) every single O_C function on this page, or on the sidebar.
+You can find documentation for (almost) every single O_C function on this page, or on the sidebar.
+Use the Search bar at the top for quick lookups.

 ⧉ Index of all Apps and Applets